Why Visit Trento: 15 Best Things To Do In Trento Italy

 Trento Italy, Castel Toblino

-Castel Toblino is probably one of the dreamiest destinations to visit from Trento.
+Castel Toblino is hands down one of the most enchanting spots to visit from Trento.

-The history of Castel Toblino dates back to the 16th century, the time that fortress was constructed on the promontory in Lake Toblino.
-But legends and myths have been in place for more than 2000 years now.
-Some say fairies lived in the lake, and the temple that the castle replaced was dedicated to them.
+Castel Toblino has a rich history that dates back to the 16th century, when a fortress was built on the promontory in Lake Toblino.
+But the castle’s lore goes back even further, with legends and myths that span over 2000 years.
+Some say that fairies once inhabited the lake, and that the temple that the castle replaced was dedicated to them.

 13. Get to the impressive Arco Castle